 The Security ITM Tripartite Committee thanks industry practitioners and tripartite stakeholders, who provided valuable suggestions as we developed this guide.
-We are confident that this guide will help service buyers who are keen to switch to outcome-based contracts.
+We are confident that this guide will continue helping service buyers who are keen to switch to outcome-based contracting.
 Together, we can transform the security industry to keep Singapore safe and secure.

-SECTION 1 - INTRODUCTION TO OUTCOME-BASED CONTRACTING (OBC) FOR SECURITY SERVICES

-- 1.1.
+Table of Content

+1. Introduction 1

+2. Features of Outcome-Based Security Contracts2

+3. Guidelines for Drafting OBC4

+3.1 Pre-Tender Stage4

+3.2 Tender-Drafting Stage6

+3.2.1 Tender Instructions

+3.2.2 Scope of Work

+3.2.3 Performance management14

+3.2.4 Pricing Model17

+3.3 Tender-Evaluation Stage

+3.3.1 Ensure a Holistic Evaluation

+3.3.2 Using Price-Quality Method (PQM) as the Evaluation Framework 19

+4. Examples

+4.1 List of Tender Instructions for Security OBC23

+4.2 Sample Scope of Work for Security OBC

+4.3 Monthly Performance Evaluation Matrix43

+4.4 Demerit Points Model46

+4.5 Tender Evaluation

+5. List of Resources

+Introduction

 Outcome-Based Contracting (OBC) refers to service buyers specifying contract requirements in terms of expected performance levels, rather than output levels.
-In contrast, traditional output-based contracts specify fixed amounts of resources (e.g. manpower, equipment) that the service provider needs to supply. - 1.2.
-OBCs can lead to better solutions compared to output-based contracts.
-OBCs allow providers to propose innovative security solutions that use less resources to meet desired security outcomes, by taking advantage of technology and re-designing of work processes.
-OBCs can improve cost-effectiveness and reduce manpower reliance.
-It is more sustainable for buyers in the long term, given rising manpower costs. - 1.3.
+In contrast, traditional output-based contracts specify fixed amounts of resources (e.g. manpower, equipment) that the service provider needs to supply.

+OBC can lead to better solutions compared to output-based contracts.
+OBC allows providers to propose innovative security solutions that use less resources to meet desired security outcomes, by taking advantage of technology and re-designing of work processes.
+OBC can improve cost-effectiveness and reduce manpower reliance.
+OBC does not preclude manpower requirements.
+Instead, it seeks to integrate manpower, technology and processes, making it more sustainable for buyers in the long term, given rising manpower costs.

 This guide applies to security services to protect buildings and premises.
-It provides buyers with guidelines and templates on how to adopt OBCs, from planning a tender to evaluating bids.
+It provides buyers with guidelines and templates on how to adopt OBC, from planning a tender to evaluating bids.
 Buyers can adapt the guidelines and templates for their own requirements.

-SECTION 2 - FEATURES OF OUTCOME-BASED CONTRACTS FOR SECURITY SERVICES
+Features of Outcome-Based Security Contracts

-2. The key features of OBCs for security services are:
+The key features of outcome-based contracts for security services are:

-2.1.
-Outcome-Based Specifications
+a) Outcome-Based Specifications